Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 right-most edge of the tree along with a single parent node, to construct the left-balanced binary tree with `n+1` leaves.

-While the value of a leaf is arbitrary, the value of a parent node is always the hash of the combined values of its left and right children.
+While leaves contain arbitrary data, the value of a parent node is always the hash of the combined values of its left and right children.

 Log trees are special in that they can provide both *inclusion proofs*, which